aysf/twitor/README.md

 # TWITOR

 Twitor (Twit on Rails), previously known as Twito, is an app like Twitter built on top Ruby on Rails for educational purpose.
-This is a project from Ruby training held by Digital Talent Scholarship
+This is a project from Ruby training held by Digital Talent Scholarship, funded by KOMINFO (Ministry of Communication and Information Technology Indonesia)

 ![Twitor](twito.png)